gameqa/api-is/src/services/DynamicEmailTemplates/readme.md

 ### Notes

 - The DEFAULT_SENDER is exported from this service.
-It can be anything, but should ideally be the main email registered with sendgrid.
+It can be anything, but should ideally be the main email registered with SendGrid.

 - TypeScripts inference understands exactly what the structure of the data field should be, given the templateId you used.